 Organization costs include, among other things, the cost of organizing as a Maryland corporation, including the cost of legal services and other fees pertaining to the Company's organization, all of which are expensed as incurred.
 Offering costs include, among other things, legal fees and other costs pertaining to the preparation of the Company's public and private offering materials as well as travel-related expenses related to the Company's public and private offerings.
 Pursuant to the investment advisory agreement in place between the Company and RGC at the time of the Initial Private Offering, the Company and RGC agreed that organization and offering costs incurred in connection with the Initial Private Offering would be borne by the Company up to a maximum amount of \$1,000,000, provided that the amount of such costs in excess of \$1,000,000 would be paid by RGC.
-As of December 31, 2016, the Company had already incurred the maximum amount of \$1,000,000 in organization and offering costs incurred in connection with the Initial Private Offering.
-As a result, for the three months ended March 31, 2022 and 2021, the Company did not incur any organization or offering expenses in connection with the Initial Private Offering.
+As of December 31, 2016, the Company had already incurred the maximum amount of \$1,000,000 in organization and offering costs incurred in connection with the Initial Private Offering expenses in connection with the Initial Private Offering.

 Offering costs related to the Second Private Offering were accumulated and charged to additional paid in capital at the time of closing beginning in 2019.
 These offering costs related to the Second Private Offering are subject to a cap of \$600,000, excluding placement agent fees which have no cap, of which the Company will bear the cost.
-As of each of March 31, 2022 and December 31, 2021, the Company had accumulated and recorded \$651,991 of offering costs related to the Second Private Offering.
-As of each of

-March 31, 2022 and December 31, 2021, \$186,198 in placement agent fees had been incurred.
+As of each of June 30, 2022 and December 31, 2021, the Company had accumulated and recorded \$651,991 of offering costs related to the Second Private Offering.
+As of each of June 30, 2022 and December 31, 2021, \$186,198 in placement agent fees had been incurred.
 Under the terms of the Second Private Offering, offering costs in excess of \$600,000, excluding placement agent fees, will be reimbursed by RGC.

 Offering costs related to the IPO were accumulated and charged to additional paid in capital at the time of closing in October 2021.
-As of each of March 31, 2022 and December 31, 2021, we had accumulated and recorded \$6,970,599 of offering costs related to the Company's IPO.
+As of June 30, 2022 and December 31, 2021, we had accumulated and recorded \$6,970,599 and \$6,970,599, respectively, of offering costs related to the Company's IPO.
 The offering costs are fully born by the Company and include underwriting fees, legal fees, and other costs pertaining to the preparation of the Company's offering materials as well as travel-related expenses.